NTSB says bolts on Boeing jetliner were missing before a panel blew out in midflight last month

 Without the bolts, nothing prevented the panel from sliding upward and detaching from “stop pads” that secured it to the airframe.

+The Alaska Airlines pilots were forced to make a harrowing emergency landing with a hole in the side of the plane, but no serious injuries were reported.

+The NTSB report included a photo from Boeing, which worked on the panel called a door plug, that showed that three of the four bolts that prevent the panel from moving upward are missing.
+The location of a fourth bolt is obscured by insulation.

-The preliminary report said the door plug, installed by supplier Spirit AeroSystems, arrived at Boeing’s factory near Seattle with five damaged rivets around the plug.
-A Spirit crew replaced the damaged rivets, which required removing the four bolts to open the plug.
+The preliminary report said the plane arrived at Boeing’s factory near Seattle with five damaged rivets near the door plug, which had been installed by supplier Spirit AeroSystems.
+A Spirit crew replaced the rivets, which required removing the four bolts and opening the plug.

-A text between Boeing employees who finished working on the plane after the rivets were replaced included the photo showing the plug with missing bolts, according to the report.
+The report did not say who removed the bolts.
+It said that a text message between Boeing employees who finished working on the plane after the rivet job included the photo showing the plug with missing bolts.

+Sen. Tammy Duckworth, D-Ill., was upset at Boeing’s lack of documentation about who did what and when the bolts went missing.

+“They didn’t write any of this down,” she said in an interview.
+“It is very much Boeing’s responsibility, absolutely, but I’m concerned that we may have multiple points of failure here.”

 The NTSB did not declare a probable cause for the accident — that will come at the end of an investigation that could last a year or longer.

-Note: This story has been corrected to note that a Spirit AeroSystems crew, not a Boeing crew, repaired the rivets.